-- The Infrastructure Layer is not denoted but it includes the physical components the Access Nodes, the Aggregation switches, and Compute. - The Service Layer defines the binding of the components in the Infrastructure layer to deliver a service. - The SDN controller maintains autonomy of the control structure to each component of the Infrastructure Layer involved in a service. - ASG is only a functional block that supports aggregation, switching and routing of data plane, control plane and management plane traffic within a POD, and supports Service Edge capabilities.
-Use of multiple ASG devices, as depicted in figure 1, is a deployment option an operator may select, but the ASG setup may also be non-redundant.

-• The Board Management Controller (BMC) is a functional definition and industry term for an interface to equipment management functions.
+- The Infrastructure Layer is not denoted but it includes the physical components the Access Nodes (ANs), the Aggregation switches, and Compute. - The Service Layer defines the binding of the components in the Infrastructure layer to deliver a service. - The SDN controller maintains autonomy of the control structure to each component of the Infrastructure Layer involved in a service. - ASG is only a functional block that supports aggregation, switching and routing of data plane, control plane and management plane traffic within a POD, and supports Service Edge capabilities.
+Use of multiple ASG devices, as depicted in figure 1, is a deployment option an operator may select, but the ASG setup may also be non-redundant. - Device Management (DM) is a functional definition for the interface to equipment management functions.